numbat-metrics/numbat-collector/README.md

 > numbatd configuration.js
 ```

-Configuration TBD but it's probably going to look like this:
+The configuration file looks like this:

 ```javascript
 module.exports =